 Are there any time limits on the filing of complaints?

-The Board will generally not consider any complaint where the alleged misconduct took place more than four years before the date a complaint is filed.
+The Board will generally not consider any complaint where the alleged misconduct took place more than four years before the date a complaint is filed with the Board.
 If the allegations involve a pattern of recurring misconduct, the Board may consider earlier acts as long as the last episode happened within four years of the date a complaint is filed.

 Filing a Complaint